X

 Day 7 Damaraland Touring

 Today is dedicated to exploring this remarkable and fascinating area with our guides.
 After an early breakfast we will be treated to a memorable 4x4 excursion along the ephemeral Aba Huab River valleys to explore this remarkable region and to search for game, including the elusive desert adapted elephants if they are in the area.
 Damaraland is home to a variety of desert adapted wildlife and hidden desert treasures.
 As the elephants are mostly active in the mornings we will normally have the best chance to see them then before returning to camp for lunch.
-However, if all travellers are in agreement, we could possibly take a picnic lunch and stop to enjoy that in the shade of a large Ana tree by the riverbed, ideally while watching a herd of elephant browsing nearby.
-On return to camp there should be time to relax and enjoy some pre-dinner drinks whilst admiring the stunning views of your surroundings at sunset.
+However, if all avellers are in agreement, we could possibly take a picnic lunch and stop to enjoy that in the shade of a large Ana tree by the riverbed, ideally while watching a herd of elephant browsing nearby.
+On return to camp there should be time to relax and enjoy some pre-dinner drinks while admiring the stunning views of your surroundings at sunset.

 Overnight in Damaraland.